First-principles wavevector- and frequency-dependent exchange-correlation kernel for jellium at all densities: Characterizing the r MCP07 kernel

 where the bare interaction is $\vb(q) = 4\pi/q^2$, is of central importance, as shown by Eq. (\ref{eq:chi_recip}).
 As $q$ grows large, it is possible for $\veff$ to become negative; similarly, the dielectric function

 may become negative, as seen in Figs. \ref{fig:TC_epst_rs_4} and \ref{fig:TC_epst_rs_69} of the Appendix.
-The dressed interactions are plotted for the TC21 kernel at $\rs=4$ and 69 in Figs. \ref{fig:rmcp07_veff_rs_4} and \ref{fig:rmcp07_veff_rs_69} respectively.
+The dressed interactions are plotted for the rMCP07 kernel at $\rs=4$ and 69 in Figs. \ref{fig:rmcp07_veff_rs_4} and \ref{fig:rmcp07_veff_rs_69} respectively.
 At metallic densities and at intermediate densities, the effective potential becomes attractive only for $q \gtrsim \kf$.

-The scaled frequency $\Omega$ entering TC21 is greater than the frequency $\omega$ for densities $\rs > C$.
-Thus, at lower densities, the TC21 kernel more rapidly approaches the infinite frequency limit than does MCP07.
+The scaled frequency $\Omega$ entering rMCP07 is greater than the frequency $\omega$ for densities $\rs > C$.
+Thus, at lower densities, the rMCP07 kernel more rapidly approaches the infinite frequency limit than does MCP07.
 These differences are discernible in the dressed interaction at metallic densities.
 Moreover, as $\rs$ increases, the differences become more pronounced, as $\Omega$ grows with $\rs^2$ for $q \gtrsim \kt$.
-For example, at $\rs=69$, the TC21 dressed interaction has approached its infinite frequency limit for $\omega \approx \omega_p(0)$, whereas the MCP07 kernel tends closely to its static limit for $\omega = \omega_p(0)$.
+For example, at $\rs=69$, the rMCP07 dressed interaction has approached its infinite frequency limit for $\omega \approx \omega_p(0)$, whereas the MCP07 kernel tends closely to its static limit for $\omega = \omega_p(0)$.

 There are numerous interpretations of a negative dressed interaction or negative dielectric function \cite{dolgov1981}, so we mention only a few here.
 These conditions imply that the screened interaction is attractive, which may underpin unconventional mechanisms of superconductivity.
 The Kohn-Luttinger \cite{kohn1965a} theory posits that Friedel oscillations (characteristic of jellium and simple metal surfaces) lead to regions of attractive dressed interactions, allowing for Cooper pairing without consideration of electron-phonon interactions.
 A first-principles description of superconductivity using a $\veff(q,\omega)$ derived from a well-constrained local field factor \cite{richardson1994} was developed by Richardson and Ashcroft \cite{richardson1997}.
 For a phenomenological review of attractive quasiparticle interactions, see Ref. \cite{monthoux2007}; for the relationship between the dielectric function and high-$T_{\mathrm{c}}$ superconductors, see Ref. \cite{dolgov1981}.